 This consists of:

 A General Reading, where Diana does an emotional assessment to establish the underlying emotional cause of the animal’s behavior or physical health condition.

 A Psychic Body Scan to determine if the issue might be physical.
 Diana does not diagnose illnesses, and can only reveal what she feels in your companion's body.

 Communication.
 Diana will telepathically address the behavior problem with your animal and listen to her/his viewpoint.
-Diana will ask your animal any questions you may have and ask what he or she wants to share with you, how he feels about the other family members, both two and four-leggeds in the household.
+Diana will ask your animal any questions you may have and ask what he or she wants to share with you, how he feels about the other family members, both human and animal family members in the household.

 PART 2: FEEDBACK FROM YOU

 Feedback and Validation: A phone session is scheduled to discuss my findings from the initial session (unless the Initial Session is over the phone and shared immediately).
 I'll tell you the underlying emotional cause of the behavior and share the animal's viewpoint regarding the situation and his/her feelings about family members, humans and animals.

 After receiving feedback from Session 2, I'll relay your perspective to the animal

 One EFT session can be scheduled via zoom to thoroughly work through the habitual behavior.